Creamy Crock Pot Chicken Marsala

 Tips For The Best Chicken Marsala

-• Don’t rush: Making chicken marsala in the crock pot adds a depth of flavor that really only comes from cooking food low and slow.
+• Don’t rush: Making chicken marsala in the crock pot adds a depth of flavor that only comes from cooking food low and slow, much like this slow cooker coq au vin.
+Both dishes benefit from the slow-cooking process, allowing the rich flavors to meld together nicely.

 • Check for doneness: Use an Instant Read Thermometer to check for doneness.
 Chicken is cooked through when the internal temperature reaches 165˚F.